utr1903/newrelic-prometheus-extendend/README.md

 ## Chart configuration

-How to set the variables for different use cases can be found here: [Chart configuration](charts/prometheus/README.md)
+How to set the variables for different use cases can be found here: [Chart configuration](charts/prometheus/README.md).

+## Instant observability

+In order to monitor metrics in context right after your Prometheus deployment, you can refer to the [Terraform deployment](newrelic/terraform/README.md).